ericPantarotto/react_completeGuide/_notes/notes.md

 - dispatch

 And if that looks familiar to you, then this is exactly what the built-in `useReducer` function always returned. **It's just not suited for managing state across components, which is why I have to build my own version**

+### Optimizing the Custom Hook Store

+if we change the status of one of our product, the `productItem` is re-rendered 4x instead of once.

+Wrapping with `react.memo()` in our `const productItem = React.memo(() => {})` definition  , which makes sure they don't rerender if their props didn't change.
+But this doesn't work.

+the reason is that in each productItem we're using `useStore()`, our custom hook, which uses `useState()`.
+So whenever `setState` is called (defined in `store.js`), the component that uses this hook will be rerendered.
+Make sense it's the intended behavior, it's the default behavior.
 <!---
 [comment]: it works with text, you can rename it how you want